The Emacs Widget Library

 Function: widget-get-sibling widget

-Get the item which widget is assumed to toggle.
+Get the item which widget should toggle.
 This is only meaningful for radio buttons or checkboxes in a list.

 Function: widget-choose title items &optional event